pesterhazy/presumably/posts/monorepos.md

 Within a unified repo, a pull request will raise relevant questions during code review.
 Is this folder the right place to implement this feature?
 Is this consistent with how we do things elsewhere?
 Are we drawing the API boundaries along the most natural lines?
 Will the tests pass with this consistent snapshot of the project?

 True, touching multiple subprojects in a single commit is not always desirable.
 For example, updating backend and frontend components incrementally in backward-compatible ways can be the better approach.
-But even so, it’s useful to retain the option of cross-boundary commits for many reasons including simplicity and enforced coordination.
+But even so, it's useful to retain the option of cross-boundary commits for many reasons including simplicity and enforced coordination.
 We should have enough flexibility to ensure that such changes are not _impossible_ if the need arises.

 ## Monorepos as the embodiment of a unified project

 This leads us to Matt's second argument, the idea that monorepos cause tight coupling between components.
 Reducing complexity by reducing dependencies classes and namespaces is essential.
 So Matt is right to draw attention to worries about modularization - our goal, after all, is to keep complexity at bay.
-But to achieve this, there’s no need to place modules in separate repositories.
+But to achieve this, there's no need to place modules in separate repositories.
 Subdirectories along with conventions (which can be broken if necessary) are a better way to meet this goal.

 If you think about it, splitting a codebase into sub-repos is a ham-fisted way to enforce ownership boundaries.
 Developers are not arguing children that need to be confined to separate rooms to prevent fights.
 With sufficient communication and good practices, a monorepo will allow you to avoid the question “which repo does this piece of code belong to?”
 Instead of thinking about repo boundaries - effectively a distraction - a monorepo allows you to focus on the important question: where should we draw the boundaries between modules to keep the code maintainable, understandable and malleable in the light of changing requirements?